 Another disadvantage of an oversized A/C is it will not run long enough to dehumidify the house, leaving it cold yet damp which will still feel extremely uncomfortable.
 As if being uncomfortable was not bad enough it could allow for the growth of mold and mildew in the home.

 On the other hand, if an air conditioner is undersized for the house it would have to work extra hard to even reach the thermostat setting.
 This means your A/C could be running all day and you will never feel comfortable.
 You know what comes next, soaring electric bills!
+Check out this article if you want more information to help lower the cost of running your air conditioner.

 Most importantly, this day-to-day strain could seriously shorten the life of your unit to the point that it might not even reach the shortest life expectancy of 10 years.